-Level of the issuer's CSR performance:
+Level of the issuer's ESG performance:

-As of December 2014, Société Générale's overall CSR performance and commitments are considered as robust.
-The company is among the best performers of the Diversified Bank Vigeo sector.
+As at December 2014 (last Vigeo Eiris's review), Société Générale's overall ESG performance and commitments are considered as robust.
+The company is among the best performers of the European "Diversified Bank" Vigeo Eiris' sector.
 Société Générale achieves advanced performance in the Environment pillar, while in the Social and Governance pillars its score is robust.
-The company reports on CSR issues with particularly high level of transparency: Société Générale is the most informative company over 1 309 companies assessed by Vigeo.
+The company reports on ESG issues with particularly high level of transparency: Société Générale is the most informative company over 1,309 companies assessed by Vigeo Eiris4.

-Stakeholder-related ESG controversies and disputable activities:
+Stakeholder-related ESG controversies5 and disputable activities:

 The Bank sector is particularly subject to ESG-controversies, especially regarding business ethics issues.
-As regards Société Générale specifically, as of September 2015, the company faced frequent controversies (13 cases) mostly relating to business ethics and community involvement.
+As regards Société Générale specifically, as of August 2016, the company faced 19 controversies, mostly relating to business ethics and community involvement.
 The severity ranges from significant to critical, only one case is considered as critical, based on the analysis of its impact on the company and its stakeholders.
-Overall, the company is reactive and implements remedial actions for impacted stakeholders in response to the controversies faced3.
+Overall, the company is reactive and implements remedial actions for impacted stakeholders in response to the controversies faced.

-Société Générale's involvement in armament is not significant (0.03% of outstanding corporate credits4) and Société Générale's Defence Sector Policy is strict with regards to controversial weapons.
+Société Générale's involvement in armament is not significant (0.03% of outstanding corporate credits6) and Société Générale's Defence Sector Policy is strict with regards to controversial weapons.

-ESG risk mitigation:
+CSR risks mitigation: